-The purpose of this clinical trial is to evaluate the activity of two drugs when given in combination to treat a type of cancer called soft tissue sarcoma.
+The purpose of this clinical trial is to evaluate the effects of giving a novel oral drug in combination with local radiation to treat a type of cancer called soft tissue sarcoma.
 This tumor type is very resistant to chemotherapy and radiation, and in the setting of bulky disease, less than 10-20% of tumors will experience shrinkage.
-Doxorubicin (DOX) is the most common chemotherapy agent used to treat sarcomas in both dogs and people, however it is relatively ineffective in most cases.
-We have recently completed a clinical trial testing the effectiveness of combining DOX with a new oral drug (KPT-9274) in dogs with a cancer termed lymphoma.
-The KPT-9274 works by blocking key proteins in cancer cells, and we found that the two drugs, when given together, were very well tolerated (no increase in side effects over DOX alone) and significantly increased response of the lymphoma to the DOX.
-Based on these results, it is possible that the DOX/9274 combination may work more effectively in other cancers as well.
-Therefore, the purpose of this trial is to combine DOX/9274 for a total of 4 treatments (once every 3 weeks x 4 treatments) in dogs with sarcomas.
+Radiation therapy is often used to treat sarcomas after they have been removed surgically; its main purpose in that setting is to kill any remaining tumor cells that may have been missed with the surgery.
+Radiation can also be used when the sarcoma is too large for surgery.
+In this setting, it typically does not induce significant tumor shrinkage, but usually just stops the tumor from growing for a period of time (typically around 6 months).
+We have recently completed a clinical trial testing the effectiveness of combining chemotherapy with a new oral drug (KPT-9274) in dogs with a cancer termed lymphoma.
+The KPT-9274 works by blocking key proteins in cancer cells, and we found that the two drugs, when given together, were very well tolerated (no increase in side effects over chemotherapy alone) and significantly increased response of the lymphoma.
+Based on these results, it is possible that the KPT-9274 may also help to increase the effects of other types of treatment, such as radiation.
+Therefore, the purpose of this trial is to see whether combining KPT-9274 with local radiation for sarcomas that cannot be removed with surgery will increase the response to treatment.

 If you believe that your pet may be eligible for this study, please complete our prescreening questionnaire for owners.